Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 *Attempts to mitigate adverse incidents to preserve business continuity*.
 - How do we recover from a specific type of a disaster?
 - What to do for keep the **Business Continuity** going?

+### Evidences on Computer forensics
+1. **Documentary evidence** - directly supports or proves a definitive assertion.
+2. **Exculpatory** - evidence proves innocence.
+3. **Inculpatory** - evidence proves guilt.
+4. **Demonstrative evidence** - which can be in the form of charts, graphs, drawings, and so forth, is used to help nontechnical people, such as the members of a jury, understand an event.

 ## Disaster Recovery - Evacuation Plan